Leadership Secrets from the Dog Whisperer

 One of the slides I often show in my training with leaders and teams says simply: “Calm, Assertive Energy.”
 I ask people if they recognize the phrase, and many do.
 Someone will smile and shout, “The Dog Whisperer!”

-The interesting aspect was that Cesar says he doesn’t train the dogs; he trains the owners.
+The interesting aspect is that Cesar says he doesn’t train the dogs; he trains the owners.
 The owners fail to lead their dogs, often treating them as babies, friends or soul mates, when the dogs actually crave clear leadership.

 As I read Cesar’s books and understood his approach, I saw very clearly that his methods give great insights into leadership and communications for humans.